sherlockblaze/blog/source/_posts/unix/concepts/Process-Environment.md

 - How command-line arguments are passed to the new program?
 - What the typical memory layout look like?
 - How to allocate additional memory?
-- How the Process can use environment varialbes?
+- How the Process can use environment variables?
-- How many ways the proces to terminate?
+- How many ways the process to terminate?

 ### How the `main` function is called?